 The health maintenance program provides a small scope of services to assess and maintain the health and well-being of older individuals.
 Health maintenance services include blood pressure/pulse/rapid inspection, foot care, home visits, and medication set-up.
-Aging Services will collaborate with health maintenance service providers to ensure a screening of TBI, immunization status, infectious diseases, and vaccine preventable diseases are part of the individuals record.
 Services are provided through a statewide contract which is administered by Aging Services.